Coming to Terms with “No Pasa Nada”

 The truth about “no pasa nada”

 When you’re studying abroad or otherwise living abroad for a limited time, you often only see the good sides of the culture that you’re living in.
-I would argue that this is not necessarily a bad thing and it’s often the reason we end up loving it so much and coming back.
+We would argue that this is not necessarily a bad thing and it’s often the reason we end up loving it so much and coming back.
 However, when it comes to a limited time spent in a foreign country, this often involves only a limited experience—perhaps one in which you don’t have to subject yourself to too many challenges or frustrating situations such as dealing with any form of bureaucracy.

 It’s charming when the waiter at your sun-filled plaza “is all no pasa nada” and not rushing to take your order or bring your bill; it’s less charming when the civil servant at the foreigner’s office “is all no pasa nada” about your paperwork still not being processed after you’ve waited for three months.
 Spending an extra hour in the sunshine on a study abroad Saturday afternoon is a ‘sacrifice’ we’re all willing to make whereas having to take off multiple days from work in order to get a simple bureaucratic procedure completed quickly feels taxing.